Sergio Ramos Profile

 |Born||Mar 30, 1986|

-Sergio Ramos is a centre-back who plays for Real Madrid and is captain of the Spain national side, he is renowned as one of the best defenders of his generation.
+Sergio Ramos is a centre-back who plays for Paris Saint Germain and is the former captain of the Spain national side, He is renowned as one of the best defenders of his generation.

 Ramos initially came through Sevilla's youth system before his move in the summer of 2005 to Real Madrid.
 While predominantly a centre-back, the Spaniard can also play at right-back and as a defensive midfielder.

-A decade and a half after his initial move to the Bernabeu, Ramos is now captain of both Los Blancos and the Spanish national team, leading both sides to winning nearly every trophy in soccer to sign with Paris Saint-Germain as a free agent.
+A decade and a half after his initial move to the Bernabeu, Ramos departed both Los Blancos and the Spanish national team afterleading both sides to winning nearly every trophy in soccer to sign with Paris Saint-Germain as a free agent.

 The centre-back has won the La Liga, UEFA Champions League, the EUROs, the World Cup and many other trophies.